pchudzik/blog.pchudzik.com/content/post/2016/final-fields.md

 ---

 Private final field modification is possible and it doesn't require a lot of work.
 Since you should not use this mechanism in real life there are cases when it is useful.
-For example how is hibernate using this to hydrate final entity fields.
+For example this how is Hibernate using this to hydrate final entity fields.

-But when using final fields with hibernate you should be extra careful how you declare them.
+But when using final fields with Hibernate you should be extra careful how you declare them.

 <!--more-->

 # How to change final field

 First things first.
-To change value of final field all you need to do:
+To change a value of final field all you need to do:

 {{<highlight java>}}
 Field finalField = Whatever.class.getDeclaredField("fieldName");